 SPARC Europe co-ordinates this global effort established in 2017.

 Helping secure selected open research infrastructure through crowd-funding.
 More than 4.5m euros raised; encouraging the support of ten OS infrastructures worldwide.

 Invest in Open Infrastructure (IOI)

-SPARC Europe has been serving on the Steering Group of IOI since the outset.
+SPARC Europe served on the Steering Group of IOI for several years.

-We aim to ensure that the interests of Europe are well represented and addressed whilst building a global strategic approach to funding OA/OS infrastructure.
+We stay connected to bring the interests of Europe to the global strategic approach to funding OA/OS infrastructure.

 10 key interviews with OS infrastructure on their journeys to sustainability